At UN, India accuses Pakistan of repeating ‘litany of lies’ about Kashmir

 He also said that Pakistan has a track record of illegal export of nuclear material and technology.

-On September 25, India First Secretary Sneha Dubey had told the United Nations General Assembly that Pakistan plays the “victim of terrorism” but instead fosters terrorists in its backyard.
+On September 25, India’s First Secretary Sneha Dubey had told the United Nations General Assembly that Pakistan plays the “victim of terrorism” but instead fosters terrorists in its backyard.

 “This is the country which is an arsonist disguising itself as a fire-fighter,” she added.